You can connect SharePoint Online to your Agentspace Enterprise or search app and search over your SharePoint data.

 Set API permissions:

-Select the app to set API permissions Add and grant admin consent for the following Microsoft Graph permissions with the type set to Application:
+Select the app to set API permissions Add and grant admin consent for the following Microsoft Graph permissions:

 Create app registration: